Best Colleges for Creative Writing

 6. How Do I Decide Which Creative Writing Program Is Best For Me?

 These schools are all good colleges for writing.
-However, the main factor you want to consider is what you wish to gain out of your program!
+However, the main factor you want to consider is what you wish to gain from your program!
 If you want to gain a lot of hands-on experience and build your portfolio, choose a school like Duke University, Swarthmore College, or Cornell.

 If you’d like to save the most money while attending university, choose a low-tuition school like The University of Iowa.